-LWDA EO Officers'/Coordinators' Training
+LWDA EO Coordinators' Training

-Nine current Local EO Coordinators/Officers and two SC Works/American Job Center Operators received South Carolina Human Affairs Commission (SCHAC) EEO Professional Certification in February of 2021.
-Five others, including the remaining three Local EO Coordinators/Officers and two center operators, did not complete their certification due to a missed training session.
-SCHAC delayed in-person training after mid-March 2020 due to the COVID-19 pandemic.
-Plans are underway for the remaining five training participants to attend make-up sessions in 2021.
+Nine current LWDA EO Coordinators and two SC Works/American Job Center Operators received South Carolina Human Affairs Commission (SCHAC) EEO Professional Certification in February of 2021.
+Five others, including the remaining three LWDA EO Coordinators and two center operators, did not complete their certification due to a missed training session.
+SCHAC delayed inperson training after mid-March 2020 due to the COVID-19 pandemic.
+Plans are underway for the remaining five training participants to attend make-up sessions in 2023.

-The type and level of training provided to Local-Level EO Officers/Coordinators includes:
+The type and level of training provided to LWDA EO Coordinators includes:

-- (1) State Level: The State provides initial and ongoing EO training to local-level EO Officers/Coordinators emphasizing the role of the local-level EO Officers/Coordinators under WIOA: - a) fundamentals of laws and regulations on which Section 188 of the WIOA is based; - b) recognizing and analyzing potential EO problems; - c) determining under which procedure a complaint should be handled; - d) recognizing and determining particular patterns or practices that can adversely impact a protected class or classes of individuals; and - e) techniques of monitoring EO (including the use of static and dynamic formulas to test for adverse impact). - (2) The State also provides: - a) training in the use of managerial and organizational practices to support EO objectives; - b) recommendations for correcting practices that could lead to discrimination and/or complaints of discrimination; - c) assistance in developing solutions to EO problems faced by minority groups, women, and individuals with disabilities; and - d) training to help LWDA EO Coordinators identify potential problems that may be inherent in apparently neutral agency actions. - (3) Local-level EO Officers/Coordinators are informed of any EO training at state, regional, and national levels with an emphasis on that which targets local level EO Coordinators. - (4) The Local-level EO Officers/Coordinators have the support of their respective WIOA administrative entity staff as needed.
+- (1) State Level: The State provides initial and ongoing EO training to LWDA EO Coordinators emphasizing the role of the LWDA EO Coordinators under WIOA: - a) fundamentals of laws and regulations on which Section 188 of the WIOA is based; - b) recognizing and analyzing potential EO problems; - c) determining under which procedure a complaint should be handled; - d) recognizing and determining particular patterns or practices that can adversely impact a protected class or classes of individuals; and - e) techniques of monitoring EO (including the use of static and dynamic formulas to test for adverse impact). - (2) The State also provides: - a) training in the use of managerial and organizational practices to support EO objectives; - b) recommendations for correcting practices that could lead to discrimination and/or complaints of discrimination; - c) assistance in developing solutions to EO problems faced by minority groups, women, and individuals with disabilities; and - d) training to help LWDA EO Coordinators identify potential problems that may be inherent in apparently neutral agency actions. - (3) LWDA EO Coordinators are informed of any EO training at state, regional, and national levels with an emphasis on that which targets LWDA EO Coordinators. - (4) The LWDA EO Coordinators have the support of their respective WIOA administrative entity staff as needed.
 Resources for training are set aside and made available whenever appropriate and necessary training is offered.